Le0-dot/interpreter/README.md

 | 8   | num	  |	  |      |       |
 | 9   | rp	  | expr  | lp   |       |
 | 10  |		  |       |      |       |

+## Build
+Run build.sh script with following flags:
+- -D activate debug output,
+- -R activate relese compile
+- no flags is relese version

+All binary files will be in bin directory. interpreter is the original version with fully implemented operations. interpreter_normal is version with normal order of operations that is achived by trick above.